Chinese Trinidadians and Tobagonians: History

 In December 1805, a Portuguese captain recruited 141 Chinese men in Macau and shipped them to Penang where six more men were recruited.
 Another 53 men were recruited in Calcutta, bringing the total to 200.
 The survivors of this group arrived in Trinidad eight months later.
 Kim Johnson reports that 194 men survived the journey, while Walton Look Lai reports that there were 192 men.
 The group settled at Surveillance Estate in Cocorite, on the western edge of Port of Spain, the capital.
 Given the lack of farmland near the city, the group requested permission to hire themselves out as labourers.
 Fifteen were hired to work as seine fishers, and one worked as a shoemaker.
 After one year in Trinidad, 17 of the migrants had died.
 Sixty-one of them departed with the Fortitude in July 1807.
 By 1810 only 22 of them remained in Trinidad, and only seven remained in 1834, the last time that the community was mentioned.

 The 1833 abolition of slavery in the British Empire led to labour shortages in Trinidad.
 Indentured labourers were imported from various parts of the world including India and Madeira.
 Between 1853 and 1866 2,645 Chinese immigrants arrived in Trinidad – 2,336 men, 309 women and 4 children – on eight ships.
 These immigrants constituted the second wave of Chinese immigration to Trinidad.
-The third wave began after the Chinese revolution in 1911 and continued until the Chinese Revolution of 1949.
+The third wave began after the 1911 Revolution and continued until the Chinese Communist Revolution of 1949.
 Most of these immigrants were brought to Trinidad and Tobago through the efforts of earlier immigrants.
 The fourth wave of immigration began in the late 1970s and continues.

 Additional immigrants settled in Trinidad after initially migrating to other parts of the Caribbean, especially British Guiana which received 13,593 indentured immigrants from China between 1853 and 1884.